-- (5) Private clubs or lodges. - (6) Nursery schools and day care centers. - (7) Photographic studios and interior decorating studios. - (8) Establishments which perform personal services on the premises such as: beauty parlors, barber shops, repair shops (including watches, radios, television, shoe, and etc., but prohibiting major repair shops such as: automotive, heavy equipment, large appliances, furniture, and etc.), tailor shops, self-service laundries and cleaners, dry cleaning and laundry establishments provided cleaning equipment is used to service only the premises at which it is located. - (9) Stores of a generally recognized retail nature which supply commodities on the premises, such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions, and hardware. - (10) Free-standing restaurants and carry-out restaurants, and restaurants and carry out restaurants when attached to, and located within a shopping center building complex.
+- (5) Private clubs or lodges. - (6) Nursery schools and day care centers. - (7) Photographic studios and interior decorating studios. - (8) Personal Services.
+(Amended Ordinance 1745 11/4/21) - (9) Stores of a generally recognized retail nature which supply commodities on the premises, such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions, and hardware. - (10) Free-standing restaurants and carry-out restaurants, and restaurants and carry out restaurants when attached to, and located within a shopping center building complex.
 Excluding drive-in, fast food restaurants, any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours.
 (Amended Ordinance 1426 9/24/98) (Amended Ordinance 1699 12/27/18) - (11) Accessory structures and uses customarily incidental to the above permitted uses.
 (Amended Ordinance 1281 5/22/89) (Amended Ordinance 1699 12/27/18)